moelholm/smallexamples/springboot-jpa-timezones/README.md

 This example shows how you can control the time zone used when saving/loading "temporal" JPA entity properties.

-It basically illustrates how to use Hibernate specific configuration to force dates to be serialized in UTC/GMT.
+More specifically it illustrates how to use Hibernate specific configuration to force dates to be serialized in UTC/GMT.

+This is an alternative to putting the entire JVM into UTC/GMT ...fx via `TimeZone.setDefault(TimeZone.getTimeZone("GMT"));` or via the commandline switch `-Duser.timezone=GMT`.

 Technical details: Spring Boot 1.4.2, JPA 2.1, Hibernate 5.2.3